Core Concepts Overview 🏗️¶

 3. Error Handling¶

-// Log and report error
+// Log error and potentially retry

 }